PunkiePal/HeadWater-AI-Digital-Products/headwater-ai-assisted-seo-text-layout-tool-content-optimization.md

 # HeadWater AI-assisted SEO & text layout tool for content optimization
-## Individual Developer Standalone License
+## Individual Developer License

+> **Operational Framework Note:**
+> This individual asset is structured for secure,
+> private deployment within your individual project pipelines.

+> Every resource is built to optimize your personal operations
+> locally and securely without requiring public distribution.

 ### Product Overview
 The AI-assisted SEO & text layout tool for content optimization is a programmatic content engineering framework designed for individual developers and digital creators.
 It automates semantic keyword density modeling, optimizes text layout hierarchy for search engine algorithms, and structures raw copy into high-visibility formats that maximize organic crawl depth and discovery.